kbuksa/Final-Year-Project/diary.md

 ## 29/11

 Researched how to use ROS in more detail.
 Created 2 simple programs for POC on ROS.
 'Publisher.py' will 'publish' a random number in the ROS system at a constant rate.
 'Subscriber.py' will read and display such information published from 'Publisher.py'

+## 30/11

+Interim report created.
+Added introduction talking about why reasoning behind the project, how I am going to overcome and prove this concept.

+## 01/12

+Added aims and objectives of the project.
+Further research on algorithms (Bug algorithms, Monte Carlo Localisation, Ackermann Steering Geometry).

+## 02/12

+Added Installation & Config report to interim report.
+Added F1Tenth hardware report.
+Talked about message passing, PID control and how it is used in simulator and physical car.

+## 04/12

+Created simple turtlesim robot program to show automatic forward movement.

+# Week 05/12/22 - 11/12/22

+## 07/12

+Talked about proof of concept of message passing (publisher-subscriber), importance in ROS.
+Talked about turtlesim program.
+Completed recordings of proof of concept demo.